1938 AC 16-90 Competition Supercharged

 GET TO KNOW THE CAR

-In the 30’s the AC production was still limited, but it had become highly specialized to the point where it could be customized to individual customers.
-From 1936, there existed a line of 2 litre roadsters and sports cars, including coupes and saloons, that were occasionally known as Aces.
-The 16/80 and 16/90 have a lot in common, and as both were built on a short wheelbase chassis with the original AC straight six producing 80 bhp.
+In the 30’s the AC production was still limited but it had become highly specialized to the point where it could be customized to individual customers.
+From 1936 on , there existed a line of 2 litre roadsters and sports cars, including coupes and saloons, that were occasionally known as Aces.
+The 16/80 and 16/90 have a lot in common, as both were built on a short wheelbase chassis with the original AC straight six producing 80 bhp.
 In 1939, AC offered the optional supercharged engine in the 16/90 with 90 bhp, but only 5 were built on a total production run (16/80 and 16/90 together) of just 42 cars.
-These two-seater cars were fitted out to high standards, and the top speed of the 16/90 was in excess of 100 mph.
+These two-seater cars were fitted out to high standards and the top speed of the 16/90 was in excess of 100 mph.

 FREDDIE MARCH (The Earl March)